VALIS-software/SIRIUS-backend/README.md

 ## Getting Started

+Option 1 (Recommended):
+Install all of the dependencies:
+* Flask
+* Flask-CORS

+Go to the source directory and type `FLASK_APP=main.py flask run`

+Option 2 (More complex):

 To run SIRIUS you must install [Docker](https://www.docker.com/get-docker).
 Once you've setup docker go into the source code folder and run:
 ```
 docker build .